 Tips for Buying the Right Amount of Alcohol for Your Wedding

 With wine and champagne selected, it’s time to purchase the wine.
 If you decide to buy through your caterer, the company will handle all further logistics.
 When buying your own wine, you need to handle vendor research, purchasing and transportation to your final venue.

 Follow these general best practices when it comes to ordering the ideal amount of wedding alcohol:

 - Order early: Comparing prices and finding the specific brands you enjoy takes time.
 Start early to find the best pricing.
 Plus, orders may require a few extra days or even weeks if sourcing bottles from a particular region.
 Check with the retailer to determine how soon you need to order.

 - Sample before ordering: The same varietal can taste dramatically different depending on where it comes from, grape growing conditions and aging techniques.
 For example, you may love a malbec from one winery or country but dislike its flavor from another.
 Always try before you buy your dozen-or-so cases.

 - Go with bigger bottles: If you’re paying a per-bottle corkage fee, buying larger bottles of wine decreases your total fee.
 Those larger bottles may also be more inexpensive per ounce.
 Compare pricing if larger bottles are available in the variety of wine you want to serve.

-- Buy all at once: Placing one large order for all the wine and champagne for wedding activities at once can save you money.
-Many wine retailers offer a bulk discount when you order larger quantities of wine.
+- Buy all at once: Placing one large order for all the wine and champagne for your wedding can save you a serious chunk of change.
+That’s because most wine retailers offer bulk discounts.
+The larger your order, the larger your savings.